 The HRF Centre's staff are drawn from diverse backgrounds and are responsible for delivering the research and operational functions of the Centre.
-A number of staff were previously at the Hunter Research Foundation and their skills and experiences contribute to the transition and shaping of the HRF Centre.
-The Centre is also supported by the University's Faculty of Business and Law.

 Lead EconomistClose Article